Keyboard shortcuts

 What's included

-Your page quota resets every week at midnight UTC on Sunday.
-Pages are counted based on the documents you process — each page of a document counts as one page toward your quota.
+Your usage limit resets every week at midnight UTC on Sunday.
+Pages are counted based on the documents you process — each page of a document counts as one page toward your limit.

-If you reach your weekly limit before the reset, you'll need to wait until Sunday midnight UTC for the quota to refresh.
+If you reach your weekly limit before the reset, you'll need to wait until Sunday midnight UTC for it to refresh.

-Your existing notes and exports remain fully accessible when you hit your limit — the quota only affects submitting new documents for transcription.
+Your existing notes and exports remain fully accessible when you hit your limit — the usage limit only affects submitting new documents for transcription.

 Refund policy